-A ruck occurs when the ball is on the ground and at least one player from each side are in physical contact with the ball between them.
-It is a technique used to get or keep possession of the ball, after a player has been tackled in open play.
-The following rugby drills build up player confidence and technique.
+A ruck occurs when the ball is on the ground and at least one player from each side is in physical contact with the ball between them.
+It is a technique used to get or keep possession of the ball after a player has been tackled in open play.

 A line out occurs when the ball goes out of play.
 The following drills and practices help a team develop skills to win the lineout including lifting where safety is essential.

 Rugby footwork and agility drills demonstrate how to develop skills to sidestep, swerve, spin and offload the ball with the aim of avoiding tackles and keeping the ball moving.

 Rugby drills introduce players to tackling and gradually build confidence.
 Beginners start with learning the basic techniques by doing a slow-motion tackle from the knees.
 This is progressed to tackling on one knee, then standing through to one v one full-contact tackling practices.

 Basic Pass: This drill explains the very basics of passing.
 Being able to deliver consistent and accurate passes is an essential skill all rugby players need.
 The lateral pass is the most basic of the three but enables players to pass the ball over both short and long distances.